spyke/spyke/TUTORIAL.md

 with Filtering, CAR (common average reference) and Sampling settings in the menu (although these are all ignored during raw data export).
 Notice how CAR can make quite a difference in the noise level.
 If you use CAR->Median (the default), the noise is reduced without really changing any spike amplitudes.
-Disable any channels you think are faulty by right-clicking on them.
+Disable any channels you think are faulty or irrelevant by right-clicking on them.
 If you right-click on a channel again, it's re-enabled.

 3. File->Save Track Channels to save any channel selections you may have made.
 These selections are saved to the `.track` file, which you can inspect with a plain text editor.